nateritter/thecasebookofsherlockholmes/src/pages/books/the-adventure-of-the-creeping-man.md

+---
---title: The Adventure of the Creeping Man
+title: The Adventure of the Creeping Man
 description: "The Adventure of the Creeping Man" by Arthur Conan Doyle is a Sherlock Holmes mystery about a professor whose behavior becomes increasingly bizarre.
 Can Sherlock solve the case and uncover the truth behind the professor's strange actions?
---
+---

 Mr. Sherlock Holmes was always of opinion that I should publish the singular facts connected with Professor Presbury, if only to dispel once for all the ugly rumours which some twenty